Garry Kennedy

 Garry Neill Kennedy, (6 November 1935 – 8 August 2021) was a Canadian conceptual artist, educator and administrator from St. Catharines, Ontario.
-Kennedy worked at the Nova Scotia College of Art and Design (NSCAD) for over 40 years and was the president of the university from 1967-1990.
+Kennedy worked at the Nova Scotia College of Art and Design (NSCAD) for over 40 years and was the president of the university from 1967–1990.
 During his tenure, Kennedy launched the school into an internationally renowned art institution, connecting Halifax with larger artistic centres, including New York's contemporary art scene.
 After retiring from this position, Kennedy continued to work at NSCAD as a full time professor until 2005, and part-time until 2011, all the while maintaining his own art practice.
 In the mid-1970s, Kennedy created works that investigated the processes and materials of painting, and in the first decade of the 2000s, he expanded his practice to investigate art and its social, institutional, corporate and political frameworks.

 Life

 Garry Neill Kennedy was born in St. Catharines, Ontario.
 He studied at the Ontario College of Art (1960) and then earned his Bachelor of Fine Arts from the University at Buffalo (1963).
 He completed his Master of Fine Arts at Ohio University in 1965, and later that year he went on to teach in, and head, the fine art department of Northland College in Ashland, Wisconsin.
 In 1967, at the age of 32, he was appointed president of the Nova Scotia College of Art and Design (NSCAD), the youngest man to ever serve in that position.
 Kennedy was president of NSCAD for 23 years, until his resignation in 1990, after which he remained a full-time professor until 2005, and taught part-time until 2011.
-Throughout his career Kennedy also taught as a visiting professor at various art institutions, including California Institute of the Arts (CalArts), Los Angeles, CA (1974–75), N.Y.
-Institute of Technology, NYC, NY (1990), Beaux-Arts de Paris, Paris, France (1995) and Emily Carr University of Art and Design, Vancouver, BC (2013).
+Throughout his career Kennedy also taught as a visiting professor at various art institutions, including California Institute of the Arts (CalArts), Los Angeles, California (1974–1975), N.Y.
+Institute of Technology, New York City, New York (1990), Beaux-Arts de Paris, Paris, France (1995), and Emily Carr University of Art and Design, Vancouver, British Columbia (2013).
 Kennedy had three children, John (Lorelei), Ainslie (Ian), and Peter (Laura), with his first wife, Jayne Kennedy (née Whitty).
 Garry and Jayne met as a teenagers in St. Catharines and were married from 1959 until Jayne passed away in 2000.
 After Garry met his second wife, Cathy Busby, they lived in Ottawa and Halifax before eventually moving to Vancouver to teach at the University of British Columbia in 2014.
 Kennedy and Busby worked closely alongside one another as artists and educators up until Kennedy died in Vancouver on August 8, 2021, after years of battling dementia.